Slyrith/aoi.js-documentation/src/functions/util/cooldown.md

 ---
 title: $cooldown
-description: $cooldown will set a cooldown for a command after being used.
+description: $cooldown will set a cooldown for the author of the command after being used.
 id: cooldown
 ---